The Nazareth College Department of Campus Safety provides significant opportunities for training and personal development.

 Outside Classes: First Aid certification is also offered directly by the Red Cross.
 The cost for these vary.
 Please contact these agencies directly for training opportunities.

 Schedule All First Aid training classes have been completed for the spring semester.
 Classes will begin again in August.
 If you require training before the fall semester, please contact the Red Cross directly for an open class.
 Please note that there will be a fee charged for any outside class.

 Questions or comments about First Aid training should be directed to Kevin Riordan at 585-389-2841 or firstname.lastname@example.org.

 Any person (staff, faculty, or student) who may be exposed to blood or other bodily fluids is required to annually complete this training.
 Additionally, most clinical positions require BBP training before starting.

-BBP training is offline until mid-July for updating.
-Please check back later for availability.
-This training in completely digital through Moodle.
+Update: BBP training ready for 2013-2014 training This training in completely digital through Moodle.
 You will need an active Nazareth account and a Moodle log-in/password.
 Please see the directions below to access the training.